Sportcity: The National Squash Centre

 The National Squash Centre is another part of the Sportcity complex which was constructed for the 2002 Commonwealth Games.
 Costing approximately £3.5m, the facilities include six courts and a glass-walled show court which cost £110,000.
-The show court is moveable: it floats on air like a hovercraft and can be positioned in the athletics hall for major tournaments.
+The show court is moveable: it floats in the air like a hovercraft and can be positioned in the athletics hall for major tournaments.
 All the courts can be converted into singles or doubles courts at the touch of a button.

 Rugby Football League

-In August 2022 the Rugby Football League completed its move to Sportcity having previously based at Red Hall in North Leeds.
+In August 2022, the Rugby Football League completed its move to Sportcity having previously based at Red Hall in North Leeds.

+Co-op Live

+Construction on a 23,500-capacity multi-purpose indoor arena began in 2021, in a joint venture between City Football Group and Oak View Group.
+The venue, named Co-op Live to reflect significant investment in it by the Co-operative Group, opened on 14 May 2024 with a concert by Manchester indie rock band Elbow, after a series of delays.
+It is the biggest indoor arena in Europe by capacity, surpassing the nearby AO Arena.

 Future development

 In March 2010, Manchester City signed an agreement with Manchester City Council and the New East Manchester Agency to explore alternative leisure proposals to replace the regional casino giving the club permission to expand its facilities.

 Jack Rouse Associates, the company that owns Ferrari World in Abu Dhabi emerged as a possible developer.
 A mixed-use development was listed on its website in October 2010.

-It is the intention here to build a new 23,500 capacity indoor arena which could be used for events such as MMA, concerts, basketball and other events.